rangle/ngCourse2/routing/aux-routes.md

 # Using Auxiliary Routes

 Angular supports the concept of auxiliary routes, which allow you to set up and navigate multiple independent routes in a single app.
+Auxiliary routes allow the user to access or toggle portions of the page, such as a side-bar or dialog, using the URL.

 Each component has one primary route and zero or more auxiliary outlets.
 Auxiliary outlets must have unique name within a component.

 To define the auxiliary route we must first add a named router outlet where contents for the auxiliary route are to be rendered.